magarena/magarena/release/README.txt

   Mike, Guest, and ShawnieBoy for implementing new cards
   PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
-  Pichoro, Acorntail and all at http://magicseteditor.sourceforge.net for cardBuilder components. http://mtgjson.com for card script data http://magiccards.info for card images http://game-icons.net for UI icons http://soundbible.com for sound effects. everyone on the CCGHQ forum, http://slightlymagic.net/forum/ XMage for the ArrowBuilder code
+  Pichoro, Acorntail and all at http://magicseteditor.sourceforge.net for CardBuilder components.
+  XMage for the ArrowBuilder code http://mtgjson.com for card script data http://magiccards.info for card images http://game-icons.net for UI icons http://soundbible.com for sound effects. everyone on the CCGHQ forum, http://slightlymagic.net/forum/

 Thank you for your support and have fun!